keplerlab/katna/README.md

 3. Entropy/contrast score filtering of extracted frames
 4. K-Means Clustering of frames using image histogram
 5. Selection of best frame from clusters based on and variance of laplacian (image blur detection)

+Video compression is handled using ffmpeg library.
+Details about which could be read in [Katna.video_compressor module](https://katna.readthedocs.io/en/latest/understanding_katna.html#katna-video-compressor) section.

 Image Module:
 -------------